|

 For

-optimum results a coach must also spend a considerable amount of their
+optimum results a child coach must also spend a considerable amount of their

-time with the key stakeholders around the coachee.
+time with the child's family and/or caregivers.
 During the

-transition phase it is also important that the coach has the coachee's
+transition phase it is also important that the child coach has the child's

 openness and risk-taking.
-The coachee is encouraged to be open
+The child is encouraged to be open

-with stakeholders about what they are going to change.
+with their support group about what they are going to change.
 It helps that

-the journey of change and are also trying to improve themselves
+the journey of change and are also trying to improve their

-Unless successful transition takes place, change will not work.
+Unless successful transition takes place, behavioral change will not work.
 The

 neutral zone is the critical time for the coach to

-ensure the coachee is able to achieve sustainable renewal and
+ensure the child is able to achieve sustainable renewal and

 development.
-It is critical that coaches be taught how
+It is critical that a child coach be taught how

-to employ the proven psychological skills and tools necessary to guide
+to employ the latest, behavioral science based change skills and tools necessary to guide

-transition to achieve genuine change/acquire lasting new skills.
+transition to achieve genuine, measurable, lasting behavior change and new skills.

 training in the use of evidence-based psychological methodologies:

-executive coaches to be trained and mentored in the use of validated,
+Format) meets the critical needs for child coaches to be trained in the use of validated,

 reliable psychology-based tools and techniques.
 Read